mvamax/skeleton-app/README.md

 you can run the batch with running as java job="initializeDataJob", it will print the data from antoher h2 database

 you can run app-skeleton-frontend, with npm install and npm start in the app-skeleton-frontend folder

+## Packaging

+Build and war generation is not fully tested but maven install should generate a war with frontend and webServices in the same war ready to deploy